 Specific agreement quantifies the degree of agreement for each of the categories separately.
 For example, the specific agreement for the two categories list in Table 10.1 is the following, respectively,

 Kappa is defined as the observed agreements Ao minus the agreement expected by chance Ae and is normalized as a number between -1 and 1.

 κ = 1 means perfect agreements, κ = 0 means the agreement is equal to chance, κ = -1 means ‘perfect’ disagreement.

-There are two different ways of computing the chance agreement Ae (for a detailed explanations about it see [Eugenio & Glass 04]).
+There are two different ways of computing the chance agreement Ae (for a detailed explanations about it see [Eugenio & Glass 04]; however, a quick outline will be given below).
 The Cohen’s Kappa is based on the individual distribution of each annotator, while the Siegel & Castellan’s Kappa is based on the assumption that all the annotators have the same distribution.
 The former is more informative than the latter and has been used widely.